Four of Wands Tarot Card Meanings and Combinations

 Four of Wands Tarot Card Meanings

 The scene depicted in the Gilded Tarot is slightly different to that found within the RWS, which appears more celebratory.
-The family in this card are dressed in simple country attire, appearing relaxed and contented, in the midst of four wands that form the structure and stability of a square.
+The family in this card are dressed in simple country attire, appearing relaxed and contented, in the midst of four wands that form the solid structure of a square.

-The Four of Wands brings a sense of stability to the work that has gone before, which allows time to rest and relax with those you love, a short pause in activity to take your foot off the pedal.
-It provides the contentment of enjoying the moment for a job completed and well done.
-As we’re still dealing with low numbers, the Four normally brings stability and suggests simple pleasures, possibly short breaks, and a general sense of well-being.
+The Four of Wands brings solidity to the work that has gone before, which allows time to relax with those you love, a short pause in activity to take your foot off the pedal.
+It provides the contentment in the moment for a job completed and well done.
+As we’re still dealing with low numbers, the Four normally brings stability and suggests modest enjoyments, pleasant R & R activities, short breaks, and a general sense of well-being.

 The garland of flowers atop the wands can suggest someone making wedding plans, although normally applied as a secondary meaning when strengthened by other cards indicating marriage.